turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 ## Intro

+Connectors allow the Power Platform to communicate with external APIs, for instance, an API built with Azure Function Apps.
 A connector is just a proxy/wrapper around a REST or SOAP API.
-It describes the endpoints of the API and the data structures so that Power Apps may communicate with that service.
+It describes the endpoints of the API and the data structures it receives/returns so that Power Platform may communicate with that service.

-Power Apps includes a large library of prebuilt connectors, however, if these do not include the connection that we require we can create custom connectors.
+There is a substantial library of prebuilt connectors, however, if these do not include the service or functionality we require then a custom creator may be created.
 Once created we can use the connector in:

 - Power Automate
 - Power Apps
 - Logic Apps
 - Copilot Studio

-We can create a connector without writing a single line of code.
+We can build a connector without writing a single line of code, however there are advanced features of connectors that may require the API to have supporting capabilities.
+We may also need to interact with the OpenAPI definition directly writing JSON or YAML, as some advanced features cannot be customised through the custom API designer.

 ## Creating a Connector